HarshithaGongidi/assignment2-gongidi/README.md

 3. Get on I-29 N and Drive for 43.5 miles
 4. Then take the exit US-71 and drive for 32.8 more miles
 5. You'll reach E 2nd St in Maryville
 6. Pizza Ranch will be on your left side.

+My Personal Favorites:
+* Chicken Taco Pizza
+* Cherry Desert Pizza
+* Tuscan Roma